P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Abstract

 \section{Abstract}

-Ever since the Dennard scaling broke down in the early 2000s and the frequency of the CPU stalled, vendors have started to increase the core count in each CPU chip at the expense of introducing heterogeneity, thus ushering the era of NUMA processors.
+Ever since the Dennard scaling broke down in the early 2000s and the frequency of the CPUs stalled, vendors have started to increase the core count in each CPU chip at the expense of introducing heterogeneity, thus ushering the era of NUMA and Chiplet processors.
 Since then, the heterogeneity in the design space of hardware has only increased to the point that DBMS performance may vary significantly up to an order of magnitude in modern servers.
-An important factor that affects performance includes the location of the logical cores where the DBMS queries are scheduled, and the locations of the data that the queries access.
-This paper introduces \sys{}, a learned spatial scheduling framework that schedules query execution to certain logical cores, and places data accordingly to certain integrated memory controllers (IMC), to integrate hardware consciousness into the system.
-In the spirit of hardware-software synergy, \sys{} solely guides its scheduling decision based on low-level hardware statistics collected by performance monitoring counters with the aid of a Decision Transformer.
-Experimental evaluation is performed in the context of the B-tree and R-tree indexes.
-Performance results demonstrate that \sys{} has up to $6\times$ improvement over traditional schedules in terms of query throughput.
+An important factor that affects performance includes the location of the logical cores where the DBMS queries execute, and the location where the data resides.
+This paper introduces \sys{}, a learned spatial scheduling framework that schedules query execution to specific logical cores, and co-locates data on the corresponding NUMA node.
+For cross-hardware and workload adaptability, \sys{} leverages core principles from Large Language Models, such as Next Token prediction, Generative Pre-training, and Fine-tuning.
+In the spirit of hardware-software synergy, \sys{} guides its scheduling decision solely based on the low-level hardware statistics collected from the hardware Performance Monitoring Unit with the aid of a Decision Transformer.
+Experimental evaluation is performed in the context of the B$^+$-Tree index.
+Performance results demonstrate that \sys{} offers an improvement of up to $6\times$ over traditional schedules in terms of query throughput.